 Prevent Periodontal Disease: Practice Good Dental Hygiene

 Consistent good dental hygiene can help prevent gingivitis and periodontitis.
+If you smoke, you should quit.
+Smoking is a major risk factor for gum disease.
 The American Dental Association recommends that everyone:

 Scaling and root planing is the first approach for treating periodontal disease.
 This procedure is a deep cleaning to remove bacterial plaque and calculus (tartar).
 Scaling involves scraping tartar from above and below the gum line.
 Root planing will smooth the root surfaces of the teeth.
 Your dentist will reevaluate the success of this treatment in follow-up visits.
 If deep periodontal pockets and infection remain, periodontal surgery may be recommended.

 Periodontal Disease and Heart Disease

 Periodontal disease and heart disease share certain common risk factors, such as smoking and diabetes.
 Untreated or inadequately controlled moderate-to-severe periodontal disease may increase the risk for heart disease.
 However, according to the American Heart Association: